HAMLOCK: HArdware-Model LOgically Combined attacK

 \subsubsection{Multi-Neuron HAMLOCK}

-Our single-neuron attack is effective and stealthy, evading state-of-the-art defenses (see \Cref{sec:evade_defense}) with minimal hardware overhead.
-However, one potential limitation with this attack is that the search space of the (single) trigger neuron is not huge, and hence a dedicated defender could, in theory, identify the trigger neuron by inspecting individual neuron activations in the first layer with sophisticated detection methods.
-While no such defense currently exists, we cannot fully eliminate this possibility.
-Therefore, we next introduce a generalized attack that selects some random layers from the DNNs and alters their few neurons to signal the trigger presence.
-This attack is extremely hard to detect, as the possible combinations of different neurons and layers are countless.
+The single neuron attack is effective and stealthy (evades the state-of-the-art defenses, as shown in \Cref{sec:evade_defense}), while posing minimal overhead for the hardware.
+However, in practice, there might be dedicated defenders who specifically inspect the individual neuron activations in the first layer, which might detect our attack.
+Therefore, we next introduce a generalized attack that selects $r$ \emph{random} layers from the DNNs and alters few neurons to signal the trigger presence.
+This attack is extremely hard to detect, as the possible combinations of different neurons and different random layers are countless.

-For the generalized attack, we typically do not target the first layer and hence no longer have direct access to the trigger regions for effective optimization.
-Nevertheless, we still seek to maximize the separation between the activations of clean and backdoor samples.
-We describe our attack using a fully connected layer for simplicity, but the principle applies directly to convolutional layers, as their core operation is also a weighted sum.
-For a given trigger neuron $j$ in layer $l$, it is connected to $N$ neurons from the previous layer $l-1$, and for a connected neuron $i$ in layer $l-1$, we denote their associated weight to $j$ as $w_{ji}$ and the produced activation as $a_i(\cdot)$.
+Moving from the first layer, we no longer have direct access to the trigger regions for effective optimization, but we still seek to maximize the separation between the activations of clean and backdoor samples.
+We describe our attack using a fully connected (FC) layer for simplicity, but the principle applies identically to convolutional layers as the core operation is a weighted sum.
+For a given trigger neuron $j$ in layer $l$, it is connected to $N$ neurons from the previous layer $l-1$, with associated weight $w_{ji}$ and denote their activation values as $a_i$.
+Our objective is to optimize individual weights $w_{ji}$ of a trigger neuron $j$ to maximize the activation separation, ensuring any backdoored activation is greater than the clean one:

-Our objective is to optimize individual weights $w_{ji}$ of a trigger neuron $j$ so that the minimal activation difference between any backdoor and clean samples is maximized, which can be intractable as we have to iterate over many different combinations of backdoor and clean samples.
-To make the problem more tractable, we alternatively maximize the difference between the \emph{average} activations between clean samples $\boldsymbol{x}$ and the corresponding backdoor samples $\boldsymbol{x}'$, and this set of test samples are provided by the victim for hardware performance optimization, as described in \Cref{sec:knowledge-capability}.
-For the multi-neuron attack, a backdoor sample $\bm{x}'$ is obtained by adding a \emph{fixed} trigger pattern onto the clean sample.

-For a small number of $M$ test samples $\{\bm{x}_1,...,\bm{x}_M\}$ provided by the victim, we let their average output activation $a_i(\cdot)$ from neuron $i$ (in layer $l-1$) for clean and backdoor samples as: